hacksoft-net/blackbase-js/README.md

 ## What Is Blackbase?
 Blackbase is a somewhat proof-of-concept database for volatile, non-persistent data that has practical applications in session data management, among other things.

+> ### Encryption
+> `>= 2.1.0`are the only versions with built in encryption---and if you do not see any documentation for any encryption functions-it does not exist in that version.
+We recommend you encrypt data at the application level.
+>
+>

 > ### Note
 > While tests using this software have usually been successful, if you have any issues or any problems, please contact me in Github directly.
 This is very important, as I do not use my relay email.
 >